 Step.
 1→ Navigate to the Apple Logo > Restart.

-Wait until the procedure gets finished and check whether the No Startup disk error on Mac gets fixed or not.
+Wait until the procedure is finished and check whether the No Startup disk error on Mac gets fixed or not.

-If still why is my Mac not showing a startup disk, Contact The Apple Support Team as they offer a clear crystal view regarding the issue.
+If is my Mac not showing a startup disk, Contact The Apple Support Team as they offer a clear crystal view regarding the issue.

 Q. Is It Possible To Change Startup Disks Using Single User Mode On Mac Computer?